HarisHoulis/PictrFindr/README.md

 ## Build  :warning:

-:rotating_light: Before building the app, make sure to include your API_KEY at `Interceptors.API_KEY`. :rotating_light:
+:rotating_light: Before building the app, make sure to include your API_KEY at your local `local.properties` file.

 ## Architecture